MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 ![Screenshot of an example of activity for the User Input Delay per process in the Performance Monitor.](./media/rds-sample-user-input-delay-perfmon.png)

-Next, let's look at the **User Input Delay per Session**.
+Next, see the **User Input Delay per Session**.
 There are instances for each session ID, and their counters show the user input delay of any process within the specified session.
 In addition, there are two instances called "Max" (the maximum user input delay across all sessions) and "Average" (the average across all sessions).

 This table shows a visual example of these instances.
 You can get the same information in Perfmon by switching to the Report graph type.